Why display ads are important for reaching potential customers

 - Parental status: "Parent," "Not a Parent," and "Unknown"

 You can also exclude specific demographic groups from seeing your ads.
-If you know the majority of your customers are senior citizens and want to focus exclusively on this segment, you can set up your campaign to exclude all age groups except "65 or more".
+If you know the majority of your customers are senior citizens and want to use your budget to reach only people in that age group, you can set your campaign to exclude all age groups from seeing your ads except "65 or more".

-Bear in mind that the more specific you are with your targeting, the fewer people will see your ads.
-Test various combinations of targeting, to see which brings you the most conversions.
+Bear in mind, that narrower target audiences mean less people will see your ads.
+Test combinations of targets to see which bring in the most business.

 To set demographic targeting in your campaign: